 Dr Nathan Ryder is a Sexual Health Physician in clinical practice in Newcastle, NSW.
-Nathan is Clinical Director of Sexual Health for Hunter New England Local Health District; Acting Head of the NSW STIPU Programs Unit; Policy and Advocacy Lead of the Chapter of Sexual Health Medicine; Adjunct Senior Lecturer at UNSW and Conjoint Senior Lecture at the University of Newcastle.
+Nathan is Clinical Director of Sexual Health for Hunter New England Local Health District; Head of the NSW STIPU Programs Unit; Policy and Advocacy Lead of the Chapter of Sexual Health Medicine; Adjunct Senior Lecturer at UNSW and Conjoint Senior Lecture at the University of Newcastle.
 He has worked in the STI and BBV sector for the past 18 years in a range of clinical, public health and research roles in urban, regional and remote Australia.
 Nathan has a strong interest in furthering cross-sector collaboration including clinical guideline development, training and education, policy and advocacy.

 Dr Nick Medland – Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM & The Kirby Institute)